-Among these was a 'silver schoolies' week in August, we're the park put on a number of events aimed at grey nomads.
+Among these was a 'silver schoolies' week in August, where the park put on a number of events aimed at grey nomads.

 Mr Ridgewell said the event had proved a big success in the three years they'd been hosting it, with reservations growing from 18 in 2017 to 140 in 2019.

 "It's about creating an inclusive environment for the guests."

 This was particularly important considering the park's two main markets were retirees and families.

 "We try to blend it," Mr Ridgewell said.

 On top of the events and initiatives the park offered, Mr Ridgewell said it had also grown in popularity thanks to the capital the owners had injected into it in the last five years.